 - ½ teaspoon sea salt

 - 1 teaspoon butter

 - 1 medium sweet potato peeled and diced into ½ inch pieces

 - 1 tablespoons extra virgin olive oil

-- Brush dough lightly with olive oil.
+Brush dough lightly with olive oil.
 Sprinkle with Gouda cheese.
-Scatter with tomatoes, bacon and fresh mozzarella.
+Scatter with tomatoes, bacon, sweet potatoes and fresh mozzarella.